 Family Tax Benefit (FTB) Part B is for single parents and couples where the primary earner has an adjusted taxable income of $100,000 or less per year.

-If you are a single parent family with an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B.
+If you are a single parent or carer family with an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B.

 If your income is at or below this limit, you will continue to get the maximum rate of FTB Part B.

-If you are a 2 parent family in which the primary earner has an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B. This is regardless of the lower income of the other parent.
+If there are 2 parents or carers in your family and the primary earner has an annual adjusted taxable income of more than $100,000, you will not be eligible for FTB Part B. This is regardless of the lower income of the other parent or carer.

 If you are the secondary earner and your partner earns $100,000 or less, you can still get some FTB Part B if your income is below:

-You and your partner cannot receive FTB Part B during a Parental Leave Pay period, but it may be paid after the Paid Parental Leave period ends.
+You and your partner cannot receive FTB Part B during your Parental Leave Pay period, but it may be paid after your Paid Parental Leave period ends.

 We will automatically adjust your payments to avoid or reduce a projected FTB overpayment.
-This applies to you if you get your payment in fortnightly instalments.
+This applies if you get your payment in fortnightly instalments.